Kallel-emna/Stock/README.md

-# Stock (Symfony)
+# Stock
-BackOffice of a website: product stock management
+BackOffice of a website: product stock management with symfony